pipelight/doc.pipelight/guide/the_story.md

-# The Automation Desilusions
+# The Automation for newbies

 I made Pipelight because I needed more than shell script to deploy my software.
 But I couldn't find a cicd tool that suit my need.

 ## Why typescript over Bash or YAML/TOML for configuration